Adjusted EBITDA: Complete Normalization Guide

 Learn how to properly adjust EBITDA for business valuation with expert guidance on normalization techniques, acceptable adjustments, and documentation requirements

-Calculate Your Adjusted EBITDA
+Calculate Your Adjusted EBITDAWhat is Adjusted EBITDA?

 Is your company's standard income statement telling the whole story?
 For most businesses, it isn't.
 One-time expenses or unusual events can obscure a company's true earning power.
 That's where Adjusted EBITDA comes in.
 It's a crucial metric designed to show a potential buyer the real, sustainable cash flow your business generates.